sharetribe/flex-docs/src/docs/design-toolkit/01-design-files/index.md

 The Sharetribe Web Template designs are available as Sketch files.
-The design files include complete designs for the template desktop and mobile views, as well as wireframes for the template desktop.
+The design files include complete designs for the template desktop and mobile views.
 You can use these files as the basis for your own designs.
 This approach can dramatically speed up the design process, and it offers an easy starting point for the developers.

-## Wireframes

-Wireframes are an excellent tool to design your marketplace at the structural level.
-They are most often used to arrange content and functionality and establish the basic structure of a page before moving on to designing visual elements.
-Wireframes for our desktop layout are available as Sketch files below.

 ## Design files

 The template is provided in desktop and mobile layouts.
 The designs are provided as .sketch files, which can be opened using the [Sketch vector graphics editor](https://www.sketch.com/).
-Some other design tools such as Adobe XD and Photoshop also offer support for designs in the .sketch file format.
+Some other design tools such as Adobe XD also offer support for designs in the .sketch file format.

 Once you have the design files installed, you can start working on customizing the design to match the visual identity of your marketplace.